 Adherence to state safety laws for motorcycles can lower your risk for injury if you are involved in a crash.
 Section 316.211 of the Florida Statutes outlines some basic safety requirements that motorcyclists must follow:

-section, and the list is to be provided on request.
+- The DOT is required to make available a list of protective headgear approved in this section, and the list is to be provided on request.

-plate that is unique in design and color.
+- Each motorcycle registered to a person under 21 years of age must display a license plate that is unique in design and color.

 In addition, motorcyclists are required to complete an approved motorcycle safety course in order to obtain a motorcycle endorsement on their driver license or a Motorcycle Only license, according to FLHSMV.
 Other rules require motorcycles and mopeds to be registered annually and to have proper tags and prohibits motorcycles and mopeds from being operated on bicycle paths or foot paths.